tests can help women track fertility

 Fertility Friend is free, but you can sign up for a VIP membership (Est.

-$45 for one year) that allows access to premium features such as detailed chart
+$16.95 for 90 days) that allows access to premium features such as detailed

-interpretation and a daily fertility analyzer.
-While some reviewers say the app
+chart interpretation and a daily fertility analyzer.
+While some reviewers say

-looks dated (Danielle Stratford of Appleseed Fertility calls it "just plain
+the app looks dated (Danielle Stratford of Appleseed Fertility calls it "just

-ugly"), most agree it's one of the most detailed ways to chart fertility signs.
+plain ugly"), most agree it's one of the most detailed ways to chart fertility

 Women who want a more modern spin on charting can record fertility signs